- Home

 RateCity has crunched the numbers on how these rate hikes could have affected repayments on a 25-year, $500,000 home loan.

-Assuming that your lender passed on every single cash rate hike in full to your home loan, and that you are on a variable rate loan, you may find that your monthly repayments were $1210 more expensive in April 2024 compared to April 2022.
+Assuming that your lender passed on every single cash rate hike in full to your home loan, and that you are on a variable rate loan, you may have found that your monthly repayments were $1210 more expensive in April 2024 compared to April 2022.

-How much more you may pay on your home loan in 2024
+How much more you may have paid on your home loan in 2024

 Home loan | Monthly repayments |